Capital Campaign

 The Goizueta Foundation

-Patrick Gunning & Elizabeth Pelypenko
+Patrick Gunning and Elizabeth Pelypenko

-Rand & Seth Hagen
+Rand and Seth Hagen*

-Terrence Hahn
+Joan Stanescu and Terrence Hahn

 Harland Charitable Foundation

-Philip Harrison & Susan Stainback
+Philip Harrison and Susan Stainback

 Douglas J. Hertz Family Foundation*